Port of Dubuque: Port of Dubuque Marina

 The City of Dubuque has completed a $4.1 million project that includes a new 78-slip marina and amenities building.
 The Port of Dubuque Marina opened on June 1, 2013, and is a 100% transient marina in the heart of Downtown Dubuque.
 The Port of Dubuque Marina is able to accommodate boats that are up to 90 ft and offers slip rentals, fuels sales (unleaded and diesel) and pump out service.
 In addition to the docks, the Port of Dubuque Marina includes private boater restrooms with shower and laundry facilities, public restrooms and a convenience store that offers a wide selection of items.
 The Port of Dubuque Marina is located in the historic Ice Harbor just south of the Dubuque Rail Bridge and north of the Julien Dubuque (US HWY 20) bridge.

-Diamond Jo Casino
+Diamond Jo Dubuque

-The Diamond Jo Casino includes 777 slot machines, 17 table games and several restaurants.
+The Diamond Jo Dubuque casino includes 777 slot machines, 17 table games and several restaurants.
 It is among the largest attractions in the area.